 AN EMOTIONAL JOURNEY

-Her concert opens with the quicksilver turns of Rameau’s Pièces de Clavecin, which reveal that this French Baroque master of harmony was also a genius of expressive melodies.
-Chopin’s Preludes, influenced by Bach’s Well-Tempered Clavier, prove he was a musical innovator as well as a Romantic poet.
+The concert opens with the quicksilver turns of Pièces de Clavecin by Rameau, a French Baroque master of harmony who was also a genius of expressive melody.
+Cheung then plays a selection of Chopin’s Preludes.
+Influenced by Bach’s Well-Tempered Clavier, these works mark him as a musical innovator and a Romantic poet.

-Schubert’s great B-flat major sonata is a long, deep emotional journey.
-It features a mesmerizing flow of gorgeous melody and the cyclic return of themes.
+The final piece, Schubert’s great B-flat major sonata, is a long, deep emotional journey featuring a mesmerizing flow of gorgeous melody and the cyclic return of themes.
 You emerge from it as if from a dream.